-- 5)6) Schedule G Electronic Mail 6)7) Schedule H Computer Use Policy - Schedule J Guidelines for Use of Social Media & Digital Communications - (d) Provisions of these policies also govern elected officials.
-The policies and specific items that will apply are listed below: - 1) Section 5 Item #4 Payday - 2) Section 15 - 3) Schedule B Workplace Discrimination Prevention - 4) Schedule C Workplace Violence and Harassment Prevention - 5) Schedule F Retirement and Service Recognition - 6) Schedule G Electronic Mail - 7) Schedule H Computer Use Policy - 8) Schedule J Guidelines for Use of Social Media & Digital Communications - (de) Provisions of these policies also govern citizen appointees.
-The policies and specific items that will apply are listed below: - 1) Schedule A Code of Conduct - 2)1) Schedule B Workplace Discrimination and Harassment Prevention - Schedule C Workplace Violence and Harassment Prevention - 4)3) Schedule J Guidelines for Use of Social Media & Digital Communications - (ef) Provisions of these policies also govern volunteers.
-The policies and specific items that will apply are listed below: - 1) Schedule B Workplace Discrimination and Harassment Prevention - 2) Schedule C Workplace Violence and Harassment Prevention - 3) Schedule H Computer Use Policy - 4) Schedule J Guidelines for Use of Social Media & Digital Communications - 2.
+- 8) Schedule J Guidelines for Use of Social Media & Digital Communications - (d) Provisions of these policies also govern elected officials.
+The policies and specific items that will apply are listed below: - 1) Section 5 Item #4 Payday - 2) Section 15 - 3) Schedule B Workplace Discrimination Prevention - 4) Schedule C Workplace Violence and Harassment Prevention - 5) Schedule F Retirement and Service Recognition - 6) Schedule G Electronic Mail - 7) Schedule H Computer Use Policy - 8) Schedule J Guidelines for Use of Social Media & Digital Communications - (e) Provisions of these policies also govern citizen appointees.
+The policies and specific items that will apply are listed below: - 1) Schedule B Workplace Discrimination Prevention - 2) Schedule C Workplace Violence and Harassment Prevention - 3) Schedule J Guidelines for Use of Social Media & Digital Communications - (f) Provisions of these policies also govern volunteers.
+The policies and specific items that will apply are listed below: - 1) Schedule B Workplace Discrimination Prevention - 2) Schedule C Workplace Violence and Harassment Prevention - 3) Schedule H Computer Use Policy - Schedule J Guidelines for Use of Social Media & Digital Communications - 2.
 In the event of a declared emergency under the Town's Emergency Plan and/or pandemic contingency plan the obligations of the Emergency Plan shall prevail. - 3.
 Nothing contained in this Personnel Policy Manual shall relieve the Town or its' employees from complying with all applicable municipal by-laws, provincial and federal statutes, and regulations thereunder. - 4.
-The purpose of this Personnel Policy Manual is: - a. to provide employees with the knowledge of employment conditions;
+The purpose of this Personnel Policy Manual is: - a. to provide employees with the knowledge of employment conditions; - b. to establish the basis for mutually satisfactory relations between the Town and its employees; - c. to identify working conditions and remuneration; and

-- b. to establish the basis for mutually satisfactory relations between the Town and its employees; - c. to identify working conditions and remuneration; and - d. to provide the mechanism for the prompt and equitable disposition of complaints for all employees who are subject to the provisions of this Policy Manual. - 5.
+- d. to provide the mechanism for the prompt and equitable disposition of complaints for all employees who are subject to the provisions of this Policy Manual. - 5.
 This Manual has been compiled for the purpose of promoting consistency in the administration of Personnel Policy throughout the Corporation of the Town of Halton Hills.

-ARTICLESECTION 2 DEFINITIONS
+SECTION 2 DEFINITIONS